 Dandelions are simple perennials, they have a long taproot that allows them to survive the winter and regrow in the spring.
 A tiny piece of the taproot is capable of forming a new plant.

 New plants spread and sprout from seed.
 The bright yellow flowers form white puffballs full of seeds that are dispersed by the wind.
 Every plant is capable of producing hundreds of seeds that will multiply around your yard and neighborhood, winds will carry and spread them over several miles.
 These seeds will germinate throughout the growing season.

-When pulling or digging, make sure the soil is moist and remove as much of the taproot as possible.
+When pulling or digging, ensure the soil is moist and remove as much taproot as possible.
 Weeding tools like the Weed Twister, Weed Hound or a large flat-head screwdriver are helpful.
 You might have to dig a dandelion several times before it quits re-sprouting.
 Keep digging the new plants as they return and before they have time to form another large taproot.

-Horticultural vinegar (20% acetic acid) can be used to spot spray dandelions.
+Horticultural vinegar (20% acetic acid) can spot spray dandelions.

-Kitchen grade vinegar is not an effective herbicide, its acetic acid concentration is only 5%.
-The acetic acid concentration needs to be at least 20% to be an effective natural organic weed control.
+Kitchen-grade vinegar is not an effective herbicide, its acetic acid concentration is only 5%.
+The acetic acid concentration needs at least 20% to effectively control the natural organic weed.

 Horticultural vinegar will only kill dandelion foliage – not the taproot – new plants will return from the taproot.
 Vinegar is also non-selective, take care to spray only weed foliage because it will kill any foliage that you spray – including your grass!

 Citric Acid – Another non-selective organic option is herbicides that contain citric acid as the active ingredient (Burnout II is an example).
 These work the the same as vinegar, they will kill weeds and grass so take care to apply only to weed foliage.

 Sunday’s Dandelion Doom is an iron-based weed killer that is safe for lawns.